Is there a place so special that it makes your heart sing? For mom that place is Ireland. With each visit, she falls more in love.

 And what trip isn’t complete without a hug and a kiss from a cute Italian!
 Mirco, the manager of Bon Appetit, was amazed by mom’s youthful attitude and appearance.
 He dedicated the evening to her, checking in on us regularly and with such charm.
 With mom, flattery will get you everywhere.
 Of course, we couldn’t leave without getting a video of mom and Mirco together.
 How cute are they!
 Thanks, Mirco, for a memorable night of pampering.

 Mom makes friends everywhere we go!
 How many 91-year-olds have their own fan club 😉 • • Thanks to @mirco_rizzo of @bonappetitmalahide for spoiling Mom.
 Dinner was fabulous! 🥂 • • If you’re near Dublin, check out Bon Appetit in Malahide for dinner and drinks.
 Maybe you’ll even get a hug from Mirco! • • • #ageisjustanumber #gomom #makingfriends #friendship #travelblogger #travelfriends

-As much as she enjoys the spectacular beauty and delicious food, what brings mom back to Ireland year after year is the people.
+As much as she enjoys the spectacular beauty and delicious food, what brings mom back to Ireland and Northern Ireland year after year is the people.
 It’s a love affair, and it’s not stopping anytime soon.
 Even before we left, mom already started planning for our return.
 We’ll be back next summer and mom will be on the road again at 92!